What Is the "Mother of All Deals"?

-The India-UK Free Trade Agreement is a comprehensive bilateral trade deal covering goods, services, investments, intellectual property, digital trade, and labor mobility.
-It eliminates or reduces tariffs on 99% of products, making trade easier between both nations.
+The India-UK Free Trade Agreement is a comprehensive bilateral trade deal covering goods, services, investments, intellectual property, digital trade, and labour mobility.
+It eliminates or reduces tariffs on 99 percent of products, making trade easier between both nations.

 Key Highlights